zcash/zcash/src/cryptoconditions/README.md

 ## Status

-JSON interface not particularly safe.
-The rest is getting there.
+JSON interface may not be particularly safe.
+The rest is pretty good now.

 ## Embedding